11.11.2017

 I have no doubt my kids would name Firestorm Freerunning and The Impact Program as their top two vendors.
 I would also add Science 2 U for upper grades.

-What advice would you share with new homeschooling families who have several learners to teach?
+What advice would you share with new independent studying families who have several learners to teach?

 Plan ahead!
 Add all the learning period meetings and dates to claim attendance to your calendar and set alarms.
 Sync your schedules so the older ones are available to help (reading aloud or doing chores to free you to work with the little ones).
 Look for unit study friendly material.
 We like “Story of the World” for social studies.
 Science can also be taught in different levels.
 If you only have little ones, you can make it so much fun!
 Have play dough, Legos, coloring pages available to keep them busy (in their high chairs) while you work one on one with their sibling.
 Have the older ones sing ABC’s or nursery rhymes so you can grade papers, make lunch, etc. I find the kids are eager to help.
 It also builds a bond between siblings and I believe my kids are close because they’re accustomed to working as a team.
 It can be challenging and at times overwhelming, but the beauty of a large family is you are not alone.